 - Never give your children the keys to play with in the car.

-- Keep spare keys at home.
+- Keep a spare set of keys at home or with your partner.

 Leaving children alone in a car accidentally – or deliberately, even if just for a minute – can be dangerous at any time of year.
 But the risks are particularly high in summer.

 The dangers are obvious; you only have to touch the dashboard or seats to know how hot the inside of a car can get.

 AA President Edmund King OBE says: “Children are particularly vulnerable as they are less able to cope with high temperatures and may not recognise the symptoms of heat-related illness such as dehydration.

 “But it's not just warm days that can present a risk: vehicle glass behaves like a greenhouse which means in sunshine, temperatures can rise quickly inside even if there’s a chilly breeze blowing.
 So remember not to leave kids alone in the car, because anything can happen.”

 How hot does a car get in summer?